-The BOMC/FOMC is open 7:30 a.m. to 4:30 p.m.,

-Monday - Friday and closed at 2 p.m. on all Wednesdays for training.
-The clinic also offers return to flight status and airsickness call for active-duty fliers Monday-Friday, 7:30 to 7:45 a.m. and 12:45 to 1 p.m. daily, except when closed due to training events.
-All other appointments are available for both active duty and the enrolled family members during normal duty hours by calling the BOMC/FOMC front desk at 501-987-7319 or by calling central appointments at 987-8811.
-You must contact the BOMC/FOMC front desk at 501-987-7319 during normal duty hours in order to schedule a flight physical or to schedule a flight waiver exam.
+The BOMC/FOMC is open 7:30 a.m.-4:30 p.m.
+Monday-Friday and closed at 2 p.m. on all Wednesdays for training.
+The clinic also offers return to flight status and airsickness exams for active-duty fliers 7:30-7:45 a.m.
+Monday-Friday and 12:45-1 p.m. daily, except when closed due to training events.
+All other appointments are available for both active duty and the enrolled family members during normal duty hours by calling the BOMC/FOMC front desk at 987-7319 or by calling central appointments at 987-8811.
+You must contact the BOMC/FOMC front desk at 987-7319 during normal duty hours in order to schedule a flight physical or to schedule a flight waiver exam.

 In addition, the FOMC provides emergency medical response for in-flight emergencies during duty hours.
 Little Rock AFB has 911 response to the flight line and a flight surgeon on call 24 hours a day in order to respond to any operational aeromedical emergency that occurs after duty hours.
-To contact the on-call flight surgeon for in-flight medical emergencies after duty hours, call the 19th Airlift Wing Command Post at 501-987-1900.
+To contact the on-call flight surgeon for in-flight medical emergencies after duty hours, call the 19th Airlift Wing Command Post at 987-1900.